euMts/euMts/README.md

 <h3>
 - 😅 I'm Matheus Eduardo and I live in Brazil<br>
 - ⚡ My favorite programming language is Python<br>
-- 🖥️ Currently working with Big Data at Marinho Corp<br>
+- 🖥️ Currently working with Big Data and Machine Learning<br>
 - 🔭 I spend most of my free-time making bots (you may notice me on your tl)<br>
 - 💬 Take a look at my latest online project: <a href="https://github.com/euMts/Sickomode">Sickomode</a><br>
 - 📫 You can find me on <a href="https://instagram.com/mts.e">Instagram</a>